cyberexpertsng/csean/index.md

 * A Jeopardy format CTF;
 * Around 20 challenges (beware, it can get insanely difficult, but, so rewarding!);
 * A lot of "try harder" moments :);
-* To compete against the best ethical hacking teams from Africa;
+* To compete against the best ethical hacking teams from Nigeria;
-* A lot of prizes including Cash Prizes, certifications, internships, memberships etc. to be won;
+* A lot of prizes, including Cash Prizes, certifications, internships, memberships etc., to be won;
 * Winners will be awarded at the **2023 CSEAN Cyber Secure Nigeria Conference**.
 * A lot of fun!